Welcome to Rabbit Class

 Transition

 Transition into school is exciting but it can also be daunting!
 Creating a smooth transition into school is vital to ensure your child gets the best possible start in their new setting.
 For many parents having a child start school will be a completely new experience so they may also be feeling anxious about the changes.
-So we have many opportunities for the children and parents in the Summer term and Autumn term to help support a smooth transition.
+We have many opportunities for the children and parents in the Summer term and Autumn term to help support a smooth transition.

 In the Summer term at the end of the Reception year we introduce the children to their Year one classroom and teacher.
 We will visit the classroom where we will do activities and story times.
-The Year one teacher with visit Rabbit Class to get to know the children.
+The Year one teacher will visit Rabbit Class to get to know the children.
 There is a move up day in July and if we feel some children would benefit from more transition visit then this will be arranged with the year one class teacher.